Ricky (2016 film)

 Ricky is a 2016 Indian Kannada-language crime thriller film written and directed by Rishab Shetty in his directorial debut, and produced by S. V. Babu.
 It stars Rakshit Shetty and Haripriya in the lead roles.
 The supporting cast features Achyuth Kumar and Ravi Kale.
 The film deals with the prevalence of naxalism in India, with a love story in the backdrop.

 Plot

-Richard "Ricky" (Rakshit Shetty) is engaged to his childhood friend Radha (Haripriya).
+Radhakrishna "Ricky" (Rakshit Shetty) is engaged to his childhood friend Radha (Haripriya).
 He leaves to the north for a year for his job and promises her to return as soon as possible.
 However, when he returns, he cannot find her as she along with her family have disappeared.
 He searches for her and finds out that she has now become a Naxalite named Seetha.
 He discovers that she had turned into a Naxalite to avenge the wrongful destruction of her home by the Government and her parents' death.
 The complications start to affect them both and lead them to dangerous situations.